vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Nullability/00_nullability.md

 # Nullability Configuration

-Nullability is a feature for enabling to specify to the Value Generator to include _null-like_ values instead of the specified ones - on demand.
-Sometimes it's useful.
+Nullability is a feature for enabling the client to specify to the Value Generator to include _null-like_ values instead of the specified ones - on demand.

 ## Configuration